AFlowOfCode/bandcamp-streamer/README.md

   * Shuffle wishlist tracks

 ### Known issues
-  * If the collection/wishlist playlist has been shuffled when more tracks are added, it becomes unshuffled.
+  * If the collection/wishlist playlist has been shuffled when more tracks are added, it becomes unshuffled and playback stops.
 It is recommended to load all the desired tracks to the page first, then shuffle and start the playlist.

 ### What this extension does not do
   * Allow you to add a full album to your wishlist and then stream the whole thing.
 Playing only the first or featured track of an album in your wishlist is a Bandcamp limitation that this extension does not try to circumvent.
 You can do two things: support the artist and buy the album (best option for full flexibility + cool factor), or add each individual track from the album to your wishlist if possible.